-All of our teachers are trained to work with children with SEND and all have access to advice, information, resources and training to enable them to teach all children effectively.
-We offer training and self-help opportunities through access to in-house or LA courses, provision of books or guidance towards useful websites.
+All of our teachers trained to work with children with SENDs and all have access to advice, information, resources and training to enable them to teach all children effectively.
+We offer training and self-help opportunities through access to in-house or Local Authority (LA) courses, provision of books or guidance towards useful websites.

-All of our LSA have been trained in many interventions to support the needs of all children.
-If we identify information we can't access without the aid of additional, more specialist help, the school is able to 'buy-in' additional expertise from the local authority.
-This includes access to the Educational Psychologists.
+Our LSAs have trained in many interventions to support the needs of all children.
+If we identify information we can't access without the aid of additional, more specialist help, the school is able to 'buy-in' additional expertise from the Local Authority.
+This includes access to the Educational Psychologist service.